jupath/React-redux-user-list-project/README.md

 ## React and Redux user list
-This app uses async-await to fetch users from [randomuser.me](https://randomuser.me/) API.
+* This app uses async-await to fetch users from [randomuser.me](https://randomuser.me/) API.
-It was built with React, Redux, React Router, Boostrap 4 ([reactstrap](http://reactstrap.github.io/)) and SASS.
+* Built with React, Redux, React Router, Boostrap 4 ([reactstrap](http://reactstrap.github.io/)) and SASS.
+* Tested with Jest and Enzyme.

 ### Installation
 ```bash